Wave Trek Surfboards

 The picture at left is the Wave Trek van with Charley Ray driving.

-Using primarily Roger's Foam Blanks obtained from Dale and Bob, approximately 12,600 boards of various designs were built during the production years until 1978 when the company folded following a robbery.
-Of those boards, approximately 2,400 high performance boards were built for ranked contest surfers.
+Using primarily Walker or Roger's Foam Blanks obtained from Dale and Bob, approximately 10,000 boards of various designs were built during the production years until 1978 when the company folded following a robbery.
+Of those boards, approximately 1,400 high performance boards were built for ranked contest surfers.
 These boards are usually identified on the stringer with the surfers name after the shapers symbol or name, followed by a special serial number.
 Approximately 300 Island Guns were also built for big wave surfing.
 Wave Trek also developed some specialty boards including pocket rockets for Hawaiian surfing and the 3'11" short board used for surfing at the Huntington Beach Pier after regular surfing hours during the daytime.
 The picture at the bottom of this article shows Chuck Ray riding the super short stubby model.

 A few Wave Trek boards were built in the 1980s

-and 1990s on the East Coast by Bruce Gabrielson and on the West Coast by Jeff Smith
+and early 1990s on the East Coast by Bruce Gabrielson and on the West Coast by Jeff Smith

 custom made for personal use.
 Most boards use the black and white Wave Trek cursor decal.